 Home Ales removed the Shoulders former dual trade in butchery, yet most landlords still relied on a second income.
 Running the breweries pub in 1900 identifies Edward Parr with drug stores.
 A London Gazette reported misfortune of many bankruptcy hearings, which found James Barker in 1911:- Residing at Main-street, Awsworth, Notts, lately residing and trading at Newcastle Arms, High-street, Basford, Nottingham, and previously residing and trading at The Shoulder of Mutton Inn, Huthwaite, Nottinghamshire.

-Later tenants had far better chance earning a respectable living as a result of the Home Breweries vastly superior accommodation.
-After simply listing a few other unrecognisable names, last known 1941 publication shares my families interest from being run by William Rutter.
-Their granddaughter, Mrs Mary Magee recalled William and Florence running this pub, where their daughter Kathleen met and wed Ronald Elliott.
+The resulting Home Breweries vastly superior accommodation gave later tenants much better chance of earning a respectable living.
+A few more names are discovered in dated directories before last known 1941 publication branches into my families interest from being run by William Rutter.
+Their granddaughter, Mrs Mary Magee shows and actually recalled Bill and Florence Rutter running this pub, where their daughter Kathleen met and wed Ronald Elliott.
 Ron was my grandfathers brother, raised in facing terraced properties neighbouring a Miss Bett Renshaw, whom, coincidentally similarly relates another later publican.
 Her husband Mr Roger Abbott recalls parents took over the Shoulder from Peaches, precisely dating Everett George and Eunice Abbott between years 1955-1963.

 Obituary for Mr J Sikes discovered a 65 year old John was born at the Shoulder of Mutton circa 1947.
 I'm sure other family names could claim past association, such as a vaguely suggested Griffiths before Eric and Irene Crump claimed long remembered keep.